-When socializing on the internet, many teens are exposed to cyber bullies.
-Cyber bullying occurs when highly negative or abusive language is used or there are treats of violence or assault.
-Over the passed 5 years, researchers have seen a 50% increase in the amount of cyber bullying that teenagers
+When socializing on the internet, many teens are exposed to cyberbullies.
+Cyberbullying occurs when highly negative or abusive language is used or there are threats of violence or assault.
+Over the past 5 years, researchers have seen a 50% increase in the amount of cyberbullying that teenagers

-Typically, cyber bullies represent no real threat and the wide of majority circumstances this takes the form of ugly comments about looks or friendships or boyfriends.
+Typically, cyberbullies represent no real threat and the wide of majority circumstances takes the form of ugly comments about looks or friendships, or boyfriends.
 For most, this is relatively little consequence.
 However, some teenagers are deeply bothered by the conversations they experience.

 Teen discussions online often use harsh language.
-If you allow your teenager to chat freely on the internet without monitoring their conversations, it is likely that you’re missing a very disturbing trend.
+If you allow your teenager to chat freely on the internet without monitoring their conversations, you’re likely missing a very disturbing trend.
 Absent any parental limitations, teenagers often end up using harsh, and profane language.

 In my parent coaching practice, I see more and more examples of teenagers whose parents do not model such language and the adolescent does not use such language at home.
-However, on the internet they become the “one of the crowed” and ultimately end up using very abusive and ugly language.
+However, on the internet, they become the “one of the crowd” and ultimately end up using very abusive and ugly language.

 Internet chat rooms become very personalized.
-Another growing trends is for chat and instant messaging “I am session” to take on a highly personalized quality as if no one is watching.
+Another growing trend is for chat and instant messaging “I am session” to take on a highly personalized quality as if no one is watching.
 Teens and particularly teenage girls will open up and shares the most intimate thoughts and feelings.
-In doing so however, then open themselves up for ridicule and attack.
+In doing so, however, they open themselves up for ridicule and attack.
 This can get very ugly.

 Many parents are appalled when they discover the true nature of the dialogue that goes on in their homes.
-The teenagers that are vulnerable are the newbies who are not particularly internet- savvy.
+The vulnerable teenagers are the newbies who are not particularly internet-savvy.
 When new to the internet chat world, adolescents are often not prepared for the harsh language they experience.
-Many feel traumatized and deeply hurt by how quickly conversation deteriorate into personal attacks.
+Many feel traumatized and deeply hurt by how quickly conversation deteriorates into personal attacks.

 What can parents do?

 1. Use parental controls on your browser then monitor…monitor… monitor.
-Most parents, will affirm that they do monitor their child’s activity.
-However, your teenager is likely much more savvy than you are.
+Most parents will affirm that they do monitor their child’s activity.
+However, your teenager is likely much savvier than you are.
 It is not enough to occasionally walk by and look over their shoulder.
 You need to make sure the parental controls are always activated.
 You don’t need to know more about computers but you must know more about monitoring the computer than they do.

 2. Purchase “ghostware” to know what your teenager doing when you